National Geographic Logo

 National Geographic Logo History

-The National Geographic logo was designed by specialists from the Chermayeff & Geismar branding agency.
-They had a specific task: to portray something neutral, suitable for every area of the scientific association’s activities – from publishing films to protecting the environment.
-This is how the famous brand name was born, adapted to all community trademarks.
+The National Geographic logo was designed by the branding agency Chermayeff & Geismar.
+They had a specific task: to depict something neutral, suitable for all areas of the scientific association’s activities – from film production to environmental protection.
+Thus, the famous brand name was born, adapted to all the society’s trademarks.

 What is National Geographic?

-National Geographic is a TV channel and magazine owned by a society of the same name.
-It deals with issues of flora and fauna, scientific discoveries, history, culture, nature in all its manifestations.
+National Geographic is a TV channel and magazine belonging to the namesake society.
+It is dedicated to flora and fauna issues, scientific discoveries, history, culture, and nature in all its manifestations.

 1997 – 2001